JonmarCorpuz/SecondBrain/Reconnaissance/README.md

 * Look for any configuration files that'll allow you to gather more information about your infrastructure
 * Search for old endpoints and S3 bucket URLs that you can attack
 * Pay attention to dependencies and imports being used and go through the versions list to see if they're outdated

+## Fingerprinting

+Fingerprinting is identifying the software brands and versions that a machine or an application uses

+* Allows you to perform targeted attacks on the application